mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/index.md

 The Display API is used by third parties to create custom display visualizations.

-Custom displays are written in _C#_ using _WPF_ with _MVVM_, see [Required Knowledge](..\introduction\prerequisites.md#required-knowledge)
+Custom displays are written in _C#_ using _WPF_ with _MVVM_, see [Required Knowledge](../introduction/prerequisites.md#required-knowledge)

 The Display API is published as a [NuGet](https://github.com/mat-docs/packages) package on GitHub.

 ## Tutorials

-A number of tutorials are provided to help explain and demonstrate the common [features](..\introduction\features.md) of the Display API
+A number of tutorials are provided to help explain and demonstrate the common [features](../introduction/features.md) of the Display API

-- Creating a plugin for a minimal custom display from scratch, see [Tutorial 1](tutorials\createfromscratch.md)
+- Creating a plugin for a minimal custom display from scratch, see [Tutorial 1](tutorials/createfromscratch.md)
-- Diagnostic display to further explore Display API features, see [Tutorial 2](tutorials\diagnostic.md)
+- Diagnostic display to further explore Display API features, see [Tutorial 2](tutorials/diagnostic.md)
-- Numeric display that supports compare mode, see [Tutorial 3](tutorials\numericcompare.md)
+- Numeric display that supports compare mode, see [Tutorial 3](tutorials/numericcompare.md)
-- Graphical display that demonstrates richer more real world visualizations, see [Tutorial 4](tutorials\graphical.md)
+- Graphical display that demonstrates richer, more real world visualizations, see [Tutorial 4](tutorials/graphical.md)

 ### Tutorials Setup